Coloring, List Coloring, and Painting Squares of Graphs (and other related problems): Planar Graphs and Sparse Graphs

 \begin{proposition}[\cite{AgnarssonH03,BBGvdH2}] For each $\Delta\ge 9$, there exists a planar graph $G_{\Delta}$, with maximum degree $\Delta$, such that $G_{\Delta}^2$ has minimum degree $\ceil{\frac95\Delta}$. \end{proposition} \begin{proof}[Proof Sketch.]
 We just prove the case $\Delta=5k-1$, but the other cases are similar.
-Let $H$ be an icosahedron, embedded in the plane.
+Let $H$ be an icosahedron, embedded in the plane; see the left of Figure~\ref{icos-fig}.
 Note that we can partition the edges of $H$ into five perfect matchings; denote one of these by $M$.
 For each $vw\in E(H)\setminus M$, replace $vw$ by $k$ paths of length 2 joining $v$ and $w$.
 For each $vw\in M$, keep $vw$ and add $k-2$ paths of length 2 joining $v$ and $w$.
 Call the resulting graph $G_\Delta$.

 It is easy to check that each $v\in V(G_\Delta)$ has either (a) $d_{G_\Delta}(v)=5k-1$ or (b) $d_{G_\Delta}(v)=2$. (a) If $v\in V(G_\Delta)$ and $d_{G_\Delta}(v)=5k-1$, then $v$ is a vertex of $H$ and $d_{G_\Delta^2}(v) = k-2 + 8k + 5 = 9k+3$. (b) Suppose instead $v\in V(G_\Delta)$ and $d_{G_\Delta}(v)=2$; so $v$ arose from some edge $e$ of $G$.
 If $e\in E(H)-M$, then $d_{G_\Delta^2}(v)=k-1+2+2(3k+k-2+1)=9k-1$.
 If instead $e\in M$, then $d_{G_\Delta^2}(v)=k-3+2+2(4k)=9k-1$.
 Thus $G_\Delta^2$ has minimum degree $9k-1=\ceil{\frac95\Delta}$, as desired.
 When $\Delta\ne 5k-1$, we treat more of the five perfect matchings as we treated $M$. \end{proof}